sgassama/mongo-vault-secrets-demo/README.md

 4. Create a role to link to the previously-created policy `read-internal-db-secret.hcl`:
 ```
 vault write auth/kubernetes/role/vault-read-internal-db-secret \
-  bound_service_account_names=mongo-vault-secrets-demo \
+  bound_service_account_names=mvsd-demo-app \
-  bound_service_account_namespaces=mongo-vault-secrets-demo \
+  bound_service_account_namespaces=mvsd-demo-app \
-  policies=read-internal-db-secret.hcl \
+  policies=read-internal-db-secret \
   ttl=1h
 ```
-> Any pod within the `mongo-vault-secrets-demo` namespace attached to the `mongo-vault-secrets-demo` should now be able to read the secret created in step #2.
+> Any pod within the `mvsd-demo-app` namespace attached to the `mvsd-demo-app` serviceAccount should now be able to read the secret created in step #2.
 Generated tokens will be valid for 1 hour.

 ___